NatureServe-Canada/EBARTools/resources/Readme.txt

 MinDate - the earliest date for all input records that overlap the Ecoshape MaxDate - the latest date for all input records that overlap the Ecoshape

-[*Ecoshapes removed during the expert review process are included with Presence=NULL and field RangeMapEcoshapeNotes containing reviewer comments, if publishable.
-Note that the ]
+[*Ecoshapes removed during the expert review process are included with Presence=NULL and field RangeMapEcoshapeNotes containing reviewer comments, if publishable.]

 Jurisdiction fields:
 objectid - ArcGIS unique identifier